 In classrooms throughout the country, students are putting Columbus on trial — along with the system of empire that animated his voyages.
 Instead of reading children’s books and textbooks uncritically, teachers are asking students to read for the silences: What important information is missing, whose stories are not being told, whose lives are absent?
 In some schools, students are writing new children’s books that tell a fuller, more accurate history of Columbus’ arrival and the people who were here first.
 (Many of these activities are described at the Zinn Education Project, and in the book I co-edited, Rethinking Columbus: The Next 500 Years.)

 And throughout the country, schools, school districts, and cities — including Berkeley, Seattle, Portland, Denver, Albuquerque, and, most recently, Los Angeles — have abandoned Columbus Day in favor of Indigenous Peoples Day.

 Donald Trump may still — for the moment — be president, but he is not president of how we remember the past.
-Everywhere people of conscience are challenging the iconography of hate, exploitation, racism, and colonial domination.
+Everywhere people of conscience are challenging the iconography of exploitation, racism, and colonial domination.
 Slowly, we are toppling Confederate monuments — and others celebrating more contemporary scoundrels like Philadelphia’s Frank Rizzo.